-The course is designed to provide foundational knowledge of the etiology, pathogenesis, morphologic changes, and functional consequences of pathologic processes.
+DENF 2705 Pathobiology The course is designed to provide foundational knowledge of the etiology, pathogenesis, morphologic changes, and functional consequences of pathologic processes.
 The course will encompass the general principles and mechanisms of diseases, as well as the pathologic mechanisms of the various organ systems.

-DENS 2706 Oral Diseases 4.0 cr

-The course is designed to present a comprehensive background on a wide variety of diseases that affect the oral and maxillofacial regions.
+DENS 2706 Oral Diseases 4.0 cr The course is designed to present a comprehensive background on a wide variety of diseases that affect the oral and maxillofacial regions.
 Information necessary to identify and manage disease in a private practice setting will be provided.
-Case based discussions will support the didactic instruction.
+Case-based discussions will support didactic instruction.

-DEPS 2712 Endodontics I: Simulation

-This course provides practical preclinical experience in performing a nonsurgical root canal treatment on uncomplicated anterior, premolar, and molar teeth, and prepares students in the management of pulpal and periradicular disease through a series of classes and laboratory sessions, including various simulation projects.
+DEPS 2712 Endodontics I: Simulation 2.0 cr This course provides practical preclinical experience in performing a nonsurgical root canal treatment on uncomplicated anterior, premolar, and molar teeth, and prepares students in the management of pulpal and periradicular disease through a series of classes and laboratory sessions, including various simulation projects.
 Problem-solving skills, critical-thinking, patient-simulation, radiology, and self-assessment criteria are emphasized throughout the course.

-DENF 2722 Periodontics II: Nonsurgical Periodontics Therapy 1.0 cr

-This course introduces students to the basic principles of periodontal therapy.
-The core of the course emphasizes the initial phase of periodontal treatment and exposes students to the basic techniques used to eliminate the etiologic factors involved in the development of inflammatory periodontal diseases.
-Additionally, students are introduced to occlusion as it relates to the nonsurgical phase of periodontal therapy.
-Clinical decision criteria are presented in order to familiarize students with the concepts of maintenance of periodontal health.
-Scaling and root planning are taught to students through sessions and a laboratory exercise.
-This laboratory exercise emphasizes skills essential to scale and root plane periodontally affected teeth.
+DENF 2722 Periodontics II: Nonsurgical Periodontics Therapy 1.0 cr This course in periodontics, is designed to introduce students to the basic principles of periodontal therapy.
+The core of the course will emphasize the initial phase of periodontal treatment and will expose students to the basic techniques used to eliminate the etiologic factors involved in the development of inflammatory periodontal diseases.
+Additionally, the student will be introduced to occlusion as it relates to the nonsurgical phase of periodontal therapy.
+Clinical decision criteria will be presented in order to familiarize students with the concepts of maintenance of periodontal health.
+The scaling and root planning laboratory exercise will emphasize the skills that are essential to scale and root plane periodontally affected teeth.